hfock/hfock.github.io/_sources/markdown/intro.md

 When you are confused about getting addressed by 'Hello Master', you are most likely not the master or you suffered from memory loss.

-This website was created by Hagen Aad Fock and is his space to store tideous syntax, ideas and all the other stuff that he wants to remeberise and have a easy accesss to.
+This website was created by Hagen Aad Fock and is his space to store tedious syntax, ideas and all the other stuff that he wants to remember and have an easy access to.